How to Start an LLC in Washington

 By default, Washington LLCs are taxed as pass-through entities.
 Instead of the LLC paying taxes directly, LLC income passes through the business to the owners, who report the income on their personal tax returns.
 LLC income is subject to the federal self-employment tax of 15.3%.

-While Washington doesn’t have state income tax, there is a mandatory tax called the Business and Occupation tax.
+While Washington doesn’t have state income tax, there is a mandatory tax called the Business and Occupation (B&O) tax.
 This is 1.5% of all gross receipts.
 Plus, your local Washington city or county might have a B&O tax.

-Every LLC in Washington will need a Business License.
+Every LLC in Washington will need a business license.
 You can apply for yours after you file your Certificate of Formation.

 Use the Business Licensing Wizard to apply for the license online or find the forms to download.
 Online applications take about 10 days depending on the city/state endorsements needed.
 By mail, it takes up to six weeks to be processed.
 This license is $50.